muhammadumarqadri/Sirat-ul-Jinan-fi-Tafseer-ul-Quran/README.md

 This allows the file to be viewed directly in the browser and downloaded when needed.

+.

 🧪 Try It Locally
-1. Clone or download this repo
+Clone or download this repo

-2. Open index.html in your browser
+Open index.html in your browser

-3. Click 📖 Read or ⬇️ Download on any volume
+Click 📖 Read or ⬇️ Download on any volume

 🌍 Hosting
 You can host this on:

-a) GitHub Pages
+GitHub Pages

-b) Netlify
+Netlify

-c) Vercel
+Vercel

-d) Firebase Hosting
+Firebase Hosting

 Since the PDFs are external, this project loads fast and is easily deployable anywhere.

 🙏 Credits
-1. Tafseer Source: Sirat-ul-Jinan
+Tafseer Source: Sirat-ul-Jinan

-2. Design & Code: Muhammad Umar Qadri
+Design & Code: Muhammad Umar Qadri

-3. PDF Hosting: Dropbox
+PDF Hosting: Dropbox

 📜 License
 This project is intended for educational and religious use only.